Securing Automated Insulin Delivery Systems: A Review of Security Threats and Protective Strategies: Introduction

-To address this gap, this study systematically examines the security of AID systems, providing a detailed analysis of attack vectors, existing defence strategies, and potential areas for future research.
-We introduce a taxonomy that categorizes security threats and defence mechanisms in AID systems, as shown in Figure \ref{Taxonomy}.
-Given the increasing adoption of AID systems and the growing body of research in this field, this review offers valuable insights for enhancing the security of similar medical systems.
+To address this gap, this study systematically reviews the security of AID systems, providing an in-depth analysis of attack vectors, existing defence strategies, and open research challenges.
+We introduce a taxonomy that categorises security threats and defence mechanisms in AID systems, as illustrated in Figure \ref{Taxonomy}.
+With the growing adoption of AID technologies and the expanding body of related research, this review not only advances understanding of AID security but also serves as a representative case study for strengthening the cybersecurity of other medical wearable systems.

-The paper is organized as follows (see Figure \ref{graphic overview}).
-Section 3 explores AID systems cybersecurity from technical, legal, and commercial perspectives, establishing a foundational understanding of the field.
-Section 4 examines existing and emerging attack vectors, followed by Section 5, which reviews existing defence strategies.
-Section 6 discusses current evaluation methods and available research resources.
-Finally, Section 7 summarizes key findings and identifies research gaps, and Section 8 outlines future directions for strengthening AID systems security.
+The remaining paper is organised as follows (see Figure \ref{graphic overview}).
+Section \ref{sec:method} presents the methodology and materials used in the review.
+Section \ref{sec:background} examines the security status of AID systems from technical, legal, and commercial perspectives, establishing a foundational understanding of the field.
+Section \ref{sec:attack} reviews existing and emerging attack vectors, and Section \ref{sec:defence} analyses defence strategies proposed in the literature.
+Section \ref{sec:resources} discusses current evaluation methods and available research resources.
+Section \ref{sec:key_findings} discusses key findings and research gaps, and Section \ref{sec:challenges} outlines future directions for strengthening the security of AID systems.